Career & Business

 • Relationship Building

-Your resume is a very important part of the job hunt process, it’s what grasps the recruiter’s attention and reels them in.
-A cover letter is your chance to actually introduce yourself and explain why you would be a great candidate for the job.
-If you feel your resume is not up to par, then it probably isn’t.
-I would recommend you get it fixed by a professional.
-In my experience, it is a great investment and it gives you an idea of what your resume should look like for future references.
+Your resume is a very important part of the job hunt process; it’s what grasps the recruiter’s attention, reels them in, and helps them determine if they’ll move forward.
+A cover letter is your chance to actually introduce yourself and explain why you are a great candidate for the job.
+It probably isn’t if you feel your resume is not up to par.
+I would recommend getting it fixed by a professional.
+It is a great investment, and it gives you an idea of what your resume should look like for future references.

 Always tailor your resume for the specific job.
 If you are applying for a sales job, it should not be the same version as your resume for a teaching job.
 They are two different industries that require specific qualifications.
 The same thing goes for your cover letter.
 Each employer is looking for specific qualifications, so you must emphasize in some way that you exceed these qualifications.

-Once your resume is restored and you have a well-written CV you choose to have no problem getting to the next step, which is the interview.
+Once your resume is restored and you have a well-written CV, you should have no problem getting to the next step, which is the interview.

 Do not expect a response right away…

-One of my favorite job hunt tips, just because you applied on Monday does not mean they will respond by Tuesday.
-I’ve had companies get back to me the next day and/or months later after I have already accepted an offer somewhere else.
+Job hunt tip #2… Just because you applied on Monday does not mean they will respond by Tuesday.
+I’ve had companies get back to me the next day and/or months after I have already accepted an offer elsewhere.
 They will respond on their own time unless you decide to consistently follow up.
+Unless you know for sure you got the job, don’t rely on just one interview.

 Did you submit your application?
 Great!
 They haven’t gotten back to you?
-Well…here are a few reasons why:
+Well…here are a few reasons why that’s happened:

 1. They’ve chosen someone else.